 The Manchester Union Workhouse was originally the one at New Bridge St but it was augmented by a new workhouse in Crumpsall.
 It remained as the main site of the Union until mid 1877.
 As early as 1865 the Lancashire and Yorkshire Railway Company had approached the Manchester Board of Guardians with a view to buying a portion of the workhouse grounds.
 This was necessary for the expansion of Victoria Station.
 This was rejected, but instead the Guardians offered to sell the the whole plot.
 Reports in 1866 and 1867 stated that the New Bridge Street Workhouse was in need of renovation and needed more space.
 The Guardians were reluctant to invest funds in the existing site with the activities of the LYR in the area.
 In September 1872 LYR agreed to purchase more 167,562 sq ft of land, leaving the Guardians with 50,472 sq ft.
 This portion of land was redeveloped and several wards were built including those for the infirm, lunatics, laying in, and female lock patients.
 The later being a euphemism for those suffering from gonorrhoea or syphilis.
 There were also administrative buildings for indoor and outdoor relief.
 The War Office took over the building during the First World War.
 Eventually even this last portion of the New Bridge Street site was swallowed up, by what was then, the London Midland and Scottish Railway Company.
 The land was cleared c1929.

 Records available: Creed Registers 1881 to 1914.
-Most of these are available on microfilm at Elliot House.
+Most of these are available on microfilm at Central Library.
 The last couple of years have not been filmed but they are available to view at Marshall Street with two working days' notice. ref: Archives GB127.M4/11/29-31.
-I am currently researching the weekly returns from the workhouse, which were previously thought just to contain statistical information.
+I have also researched the weekly returns from the workhouse, which were previously thought just to contain statistical information.
 Although there are no names or details of patients included, there is a wealth of information about the staff and the various uses of buildings.
 They include details about the early operation of the Union including at sites other than the New Bridge St Workhouse, including Blackley, Prestwich, Canal Street, the Tib Street House of Industry, Minshull Street.
 The returns also give details of the vast amount of Outdoor Relief that was provided.

 This is an example of the information given in the New Bridge St Creed Registers.